 The third grade classes had a wonderful trip to the Lisle Depot Museum on Wednesday, May 7, 2014.
 During this field trip, we got to step back in time.
 With the help of volunteers from the Lisle Heritage Society, we were able to . . .

-“Since 2007 more than 391,000 fourth graders, all across America have rolled up their sleeves and planted a tree.
+“Since 2007 more than 391,000 fourth graders, all across America rolled up their sleeves and planted a tree.
 This helped revitalize a remarkable idea, Arbor Day at school.
 These students have become members of the Fourth Grade . . .

 This year our fourth graders took a step back in time to make history come alive.
 As fourth graders studied the history of Illinois, they began by researching the life of Abraham Lincoln.
-Together at school they researched and . . .
+Together at school they researched and wrote . . .

 This trimester third graders worked diligently to learn all they could about dinosaurs from long ago.
 Students worked independently as they chose, researched, and created power point presentations on a dinosaur.
 During the . . .

 ‘Twas the month before Winter Vacation, When all through the fourth grade hall… The children were nestled all snug in their classrooms, While, visions of mysteries danced in their heads; During the time . . .

 Many elementary students spend time writing their holiday lists, checking them twice, dreaming of all the new gifts they will receive.
 In lieu, or maybe addition, Schiesher students and staff spent time raising money for those . . .